RRSP Withdrawal Strategy --- Trial Calculation Sheet (Simple version)

 Setup Instructions:

-1. The RRSP balance is setup 2M (can be shared by both spouses), and the amount can be adjusted.
+1. The RRSP balance is setup as 2M (can be for single or couple's amount), and this amount can be adjusted.

 2. There are three options for the annual investment return assumption: